SoftwareUnderstanding/inspect4py/README.md

 -[staticfg](./staticfg): StatiCFG is a package that can be used to produce control flow graphs (CFGs) for Python 3 programs.
 The CFGs it generates can be easily visualised with graphviz and used for static analysis.
 We have a flag in the code (FLAG_PNG) to indicate if we want to generate this type of control flow graphs or not. **Note**: The original code of this package can be found [here](https://github.com/coetaur0/staticfg), but given a bug in the package's source code, we forked it, and fixed it in our [repository](./staticfg)

+For parsing the docstrings, we use use [docstring_parser](https://pypi.org/project/docstring-parser/), which support for  ReST, Google, and Numpydoc-style docstrings.
+Some (basic) tests done using this library can be found at [here](./test_docstring_parser/).

 ## Ideas for tool's name: